grebtsew/Personal-Provisioning/operating-system/proxmox-7.1/readme.md

 **NOTE:** Remember that all settings are hardware dependent!
 This will probably not work on other pcs.

 # AutoReboot and switch VM boot host
-Run this script in a VM to boot next one.
+Run this script in a VM to reboot with new vm id.
 Read more in folder README file.

+On windows run
+`./reboot.bat <vmIDtoBoot>`

+On linux run
+`./reboot.sh <vmIDtoBoot>`

+**NOTE:** make sure ssh is among known hosts!

+# AutoShutdown and switch VM boot host
+Run this script in a VM to shutdown with new vm id.
+Read more in folder README file.

-On windows run ./reboot.bat <vmIDtoBoot>
+On windows run `./shutdown.bat <vmIDtoBoot>`

-On linux run ./reboot.sh <vmIDtoBoot>
+On linux run `./shutdown.sh <vmIDtoBoot>`

+**NOTE:** make sure ssh is among known hosts!

 # AutoBackup
 Run this script to download important files from proxmox.